aedawes/ArduinoStopLight/README.md

 Figure 5

 The circuit for the sensor also has a few parts.
-Like the stoplight, a Wemos arduino D1 mini is also programmed (code provided in appendix).
+Like the stoplight, a Wemos arduino D1 mini is also programmed.
 This arduino is programmed to read in data from the sensor and send it to the server based on the output of that sensor.
 The other part of this circuit is the sensor (HC-SR04) itself.
 The sensor will read in data from sending a signal and reading the echo of the sensor.
 The last part is a power source which connects to the arduino through a micro usb cable.

 ![IMG_0023](https://user-images.githubusercontent.com/59840208/194670523-3db6dcef-d264-4e30-a762-748dc5178a82.jpeg)
 Figure 6